linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 ```

 From `slow-cooker`'s perspective, roughly 50% of requests that it sends to the
-service are failing.
+Service are failing.
 We can use circuit breaking to improve this by cutting off
 traffic to the `bad` pod.

 ## Breaking the circuit